insidewhy/advent-of-code-2022/readme.md

 Unfortunately I didn't get to do any metaprogramming with a problem this simple.
 This solution was easy once I worked out that I had to start from the destination instead of the source.

+# f#

+f# was fun to use, it's a lot like haskell but maybe a little more pragmatic.
+Most of the code is parsing a recursive data structure (which amused me as in python I could just `eval` each line to build the list since the syntax used in the file matches python's list notation).

 # Future

 ## familiar languages under consideration